-Let’s look at what has contributed to the fund’s below-average performance in YTD 2016.
+Let’s look at what has contributed to this forgettable performance by the fund YTD.

 Contribution to returns

-Although VEUAX’s exposure to the financials sector has been reduced, it remains the biggest negative contributor to the fund in the year so far.
-There is no single large negative contributor.
-Small negative contributions from French insurer AXA, Swiss financial services provider UBS Group AG (UBS), Italian banking company UniCredit S.p.A.
-(UNCFF), and UK-based Prudential plc (PUK) have hurt the sector.
+Even though VEUAX’s exposure to financials stocks has been reduced, they’ve remained the biggest negative contributors to the fund in the year so far.
+French insurer AXA and Swiss financial services provider UBS Group (UBS) have been the most harmful to the sector.
+Other negative contributors include Banco Santander (SAN), Aviva (AV), and Prudential (PUK).

 The consumer discretionary sector has been an eyesore as well.
-ITV plc, Next Plc, and Taylor Wimpey are some of the major negative contributors from the sector.
-Valeo SA and Adidas AG (ADDYY) have contributed positively, but their combined contribution has not been able to do much to reduce the overall negative contribution.
+Next, Taylor Wimpey, Continental (CTTAY), and ITV are some of the major negative contributors from the sector.
+Adidas (ADDYY) has led the positive contributors, but their combined contribution hasn’t been able to do much to reduce the sector’s overwhelmingly negative contribution.

 Information technology and telecommunications services stocks have also been sizable negative contributors.
 While Auto Trader Group and Nokia (NOK) have held down technology stocks, BT Group (BT) has hurt telecommunications services stocks.

 Consumer staples stocks have done the most to reduce the negative contributions of the above-mentioned sectors.
 Nestlé (NSRGY), British American Tobacco (BTI), Koninklijke Ahold (AHONY), and Marine Harvest (MHG) have helped the sector.
 However, Suedzucker did eat into some of these positive contributions.